maxence-de/mxc-mfo-translationhelper/README.md

 1. Clone the repository to your Znuny installation.

-2. Initialize the TranslationHelper in your module:
+2. Initialize the TranslationHelper in your frontend module:
    ```perl
    use MFO::DevTools::Language::TranslationHelper;